What foods do snakes prefer?

 Does frozen snake food make sense?

-When feeding a pet snake, it is almost always recommended that you feed it pre-killed prey instead of live prey.
+When feeding a pet snake, it is almost always recommended that you feed it pre-killed prey, like frozen mice or frozen rats, instead of live prey.
 Very few snakes will insist on live snake food.
 It is recommended also that gloves are worn when feeding your snake in case the snake lunges at the prey.

 It is important to remember that each species has a reference book on its diet, and that the snake’s natural food should be offered to it before you deviate to another food source.